damiant2002/CS421-Project/README.md

 in the command prompt.

 ### For MAC/Linux
+Run chmod +x run_flask.sh to make sure user has permission to execute.
+(We had to do this in CodeSpaces)

 Run `./run_flask.sh` or `run_flask.sh` in the terminal.

 The program will then open in your default browser.